Daily Office Readings for Saturday of Proper 18: Year 2

 “We have decided unanimously to choose representatives and send them to you, along with our beloved Barnabas and Paul, who have risked their lives for the sake of our Lord Jesus Christ.
 We have therefore sent Judas and Silas, who themselves will tell you the same things by word of mouth.”
 (Acts 15: 25 to 27)

-I am required to preach now while wearing a mask.
-I don’t like it.
-But I am loyal to the instruction of my Bishop.
-Perhaps preaching through a mask is one step above sending a note or letter, or for that matter, social media.
-There is something very human about hearing the word directly from lips that we can see as well as hear.
-While I know that hearing challenged people rely on reading lips, I think we all do a little of the same as a way of affirming what we think we hear.
+There is something very meaningful about hearing the word directly from human lips that we can see as well as hear.
+While I know that many hearing challenged people rely on reading lips, I think we all do a little of the same as a way of affirming what we think we hear.
 It is word of mouth.
 It is the ancient way of spreading the Gospel.
-Remember, in the beginning was the Word, not the book or the print.
+Remember that, in the beginning was the Word, not the book or the print.